-At the start of each term all graduate student will receive a bill from the College finance office to their @cam email address.
+At the start of each term all postgraduate students will receive a bill from the College finance office to their @cam email address.
 Below is an explanation of the costs you will incur during your time at St Catharine's.

-If you have any queries about your bill, please contact Kathy Malley in the finanace office (firstname.lastname@example.org)
+If you have any queries about your bill, please contact the Finance Office (firstname.lastname@example.org)

-Students (or their funders) are invoiced for their University and College fees towards the end of October.
+Home students (or their funders) are invoiced for their University and College fees towards the end of October.
 Fees are billed on a yearly basis with the option to pay in three equal installments each year.
 International students are billed for these fees in September and are expected to pay in full before arriving in Cambridge to begin the academic year in October.

 PhD students in their fourth year of full-time study or beyond are automatically exempt from the University Composition fee.

 If you are not self-funded, then the College will collect the fees from your funding body.
 Please ensure that you provide any details of who the invoice should be sent to by returning a completed Finance Form to the Postgraduate Office.

 £51.50 per quarter - A contribution from postgraduates not living in College accommodation to reflect the fact that all postgraduates, whether they live in College accommodation or further away, have access to core facilities such as the bar, dining hall and gym, as well as the sports grounds and boathouse, and that all postgraduates should pay a small charge by way of contribution to these facilities.

 Postgraduate students who live in private accommodation further than 1 mile from College can apply for a reduced facilities charge.
 Please use this link to apply

 £200 deposit.
 All students are billed for this when they first matriculate with the College and is refundable upon your departure as long as you have not damaged any College property, or owe the College money in any other way.
 Please note this is not an accommodation deposit - even if you move out of College Accommodation during your course, your Caution Money is not refunded to you until you have graduated from your course.